wezel4u4/wezel4u4/README.md

 - 👋 Hi, I’m Wesley
 - 👀 I’m interested in Bioinformatics, so extracting meaningful information out of gigabites of data.
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C, Bash, C#
 - 💞️ I’m looking to collaborate on all sorts.
 - 📫 How to reach me?